FakeBuild/Xake/docs/overview.md

 ### need

 `need` function is widely used internally and it is a key element for dependency tracking.
 Calling `need` ensures the requested files are built according to rules.
-Execution of action is put on hold until all dependencies are ready.
+The action is paused until all dependencies are resolved and built.

 > In fact `need` is smart enough and it checks dependencies to determine whether to build file (execute respective rule) or not.
+In case you need the same file for multiple targets xake will build it only once.
+> In case you need the dependency to rebuild every time it's requested you can use `alwaysRerun()` function described below.

 In the sample above `cp` function ensures the source file is build before it's copied to target folder.